mirage/mirage-www/tmpl/blog/introducing-xen-minios-arm.md

 With the Virtualization Extensions, there are two stages to converting a virtual memory address (used by application code) to a physical address in RAM.
-The first stage is under the control the guest VM, mapping the virtual address to what the guest believes is the physical address (this address is referred to as the *Intermediate Physical Address* or *IPA*).
+The first stage is under the control of the guest VM, mapping the virtual address to what the guest believes is the physical address (this address is referred to as the *Intermediate Physical Address* or *IPA*).
 The second stage, under the control of Xen, maps the IPA to the real